-PROGRAM COURSE OUTCOMES YEAR YEAR YEAR OUTCOMES LEVEL I LEVEL II LEVEL III 4.Demonstrate an evidence-based practice (or practice-based learning) through: a.
-Use of current research evidence in decision making as practitioner, educator or researcher b.
-Participation in research activities In terms of critical appraisal of evidence: Utilizing various data and information from all available resources, the resident-intraining should: Utilize evidence-based medicine in the diagnosis, management, health promotion and prevention of pediatric diseases/ disorders Provide health services to patients, their families and the community as a whole using current, acceptable practice guidelines In terms of self-assessment & reflection: Regularly reflect on the events happening in the clinical practice for Practice Demonstrate Demonstrate improvement/ enhancement of critical thinking skills > In terms of production of relevant quality research: 4.
-Create a research related to the field of pediatrics following appropriate research methodology 5.
-Practice interprofessionalism by effectively working in teams with cophysicians and other professionals in managing clients, institutions, projects, and similar situations In terms of collaboration with other health professionals, the Pediatric resident-intraining should: Work effectively with the department of pediatrics staff Work effectively, harmoniously and professionally with peers, faculty and all stakeholders in the hospital & community in planning, implementation, monitoring & evaluation of advocacy projects and provision of health care for children & adolescents Practice Demonstrate Demonstrate Demonstrate the attributes of collaboration with co-learners intraand inter-departmentally Collaborate appropriately with other allied health professionals inside and outside the hospital In terms of teamwork: 5.
+PROGRAM COURSE OUTCOMES YEAR YEAR YEAR

+OUTCOMES LEVEL I LEVEL II LEVEL III

+4.Demonstrate an evidence-based practice (or > In terms of critical appraisal of evidence: Practice Demonstrate Demonstrate

+practice-based Utilizing various data and information from

+learning) through: all available resources, the resident-in-

+a.
+Use of current training should:

+research 1.
+Utilize evidence-based medicine in the

+evidence in diagnosis, management, health

+decision making promotion and prevention of pediatric

+as practitioner, diseases/ disorders

+educator or

+researcher 2.
+Provide health services to patients,

+researcher their families and the community as a

+b.
+Participation in whole using current, acceptable

+research practice guidelines

+activities > In terms of self-assessment & reflection:

+3. Regularly reflect on the events

+happening in the clinical practice for

+improvement/ enhancement of critical

+thinking skills

+In terms of production of relevant quality

+research:

+4. Create a research related to the field of

+pediatrics following appropriate research

+methodology D 11 .

+5. Practice inter- > In terms of collaboration with other health Practice Demonstrate Demonstrate

+professionalism by effectively working professionals, the Pediatric resident-in-

+in teams with co- training should:

+physicians and 1.
+Work effectively with the department

+other professionals of pediatrics staff

+in managing clients,

+institutions, 2.
+Work effectively, harmoniously and

+projects, and similar professionally with peers, faculty and

+situations all stakeholders in the hospital &

+community in planning,

+implementation, monitoring &

+evaluation of advocacy projects and

+provision of health care for children &

+adolescents

+3. Demonstrate the attributes of

+collaboration with co-learners intra-

+and inter-departmentally

+4. Collaborate appropriately with other

+allied health professionals inside and

+outside the hospital

+In terms of teamwork:

+· ····································

 Work professionally & efficiently as a leader or member of a team during advocacy projects 6.
 Reflect on personal experiences

-PROGRAM OUTCOMES COURSE OUTCOMES YEAR LEVEL 1 YEAR LEVEL YEAR LEVEL 6.
-Utilize a health systems-based approach in actual delivery of care and in solving pediatric health problems The Pediatric resident-in-training should: Analyze the health systems existing in the hospital, community and the country Identify the relevant health care agencies for children & adolescents that exist in the community Utilize systems-based approach in planning, implementing, monitoring and evaluating programs/ advocacy projects for children & adolescents Advocate for partnership with other resources such as GOs and NGOs to improve patient care Practice cost effective, quality health care to all patients served Practice Demonstrate Demonstrate 7.
-Value the importance of a continuing professional development through a variety of avenues to ensure quality healthcare and patient safety The Pediatric resident-in-training, in order to develop self-directed lifelong learning, should: 1.
-Attend lectures/ seminars/ conventions/ advocacy work related to the field of training 2.
-Utilize feedback from consultants, hospital staff, pediatrics department staff and members of the community for personal & professional growth 3.
-Practice personal reflection to direct learning with the aim of improving knowledge, skills & attitude to ensure Practice Demonstrate Demonstrate quality health care & patient safety 4.
-Exhibit the attribute of a motivated, self-directed learner 5.
-Demonstrate desire to gain more knowledge and skills to provide quality care to patients
+PROGRAM COURSE OUTCOMES YEAR YEAR LEVEL YEAR LEVEL OUTCOMES LEVEL 1 2 3 6.
+Utilize a health systems-based approach in actual delivery of care and in solving pediatric health problems The Pediatric resident-in-training should: Analyze the health systems existing in the hospital, community and the country Identify the relevant health care agencies for children & adolescents that exist in the community Practice Demonstrate Demonstrate 3.
+Utilize systems-based approach in planning, implementing, monitoring and evaluating programs/ advocacy projects for children & adolescents Advocate for partnership with other resources such as GOs and NGOs to improve patient care 5.
+Practice cost effective, quality health care to all patients served 7.
+Value the importance of a continuingThe Pediatric resident-in-training, in o develop self-directed lifelong learning should:professional development1.
+Attend lectures/ seminars/ conver advocacy work related to the field trainingof avenues to ensure quality healthcare and patient safety2.
+Utilize feedback from consultants hospital staff, pediatrics departm staff and members of the commu for personal & professional growth3.
+Practice personal reflection to dir learning with the aim of improving knowledge, skills & attitude to en quality health care & patient safet Practice Demonstrate Demonstrate

+Z Exhibit the attribute of a motivated, self-directed learner 5 Demonstrate desire to gain more knowledge and skills to provide quality care to patients